rcs333/VAPiD/README.md

 # Future directions
 Preprint is avalible at (https://www.biorxiv.org/content/early/2018/09/18/420463) and paper is currently under review.
-Email uwvirongs@gmail.com for requests or bug reports.
+Email uwvirongs@gmail.com for feature requests or bug reports.